 I know because it happened to me.

-In 2010, I was 23, and had always taken my wavy, shoulder-length hair for granted.
-Then one evening, I was mindlessly scratching the back of my head while watching an episode of Mad Men, and I felt skin near my crown where there should not have been so much skin.
-I paused Don Draper, headed to my bathroom, and pulled out a pocket mirror.
-I was horrified by what I saw: a completely bare, half-dollar-sized patch of pale white scalp, surrounded by my otherwise healthy hair.
+I'd always taken my wavy, shoulder-length hair for granted.
+But one evening when I was 23, I was mindlessly scratching the back of my head, and I felt skin near my crown where there should not have been so much skin.
+I headed to my bathroom and pulled out a pocket mirror.
+I was horrified by what I saw: a completely bare, half-dollar-size patch of pale white scalp, surrounded by my otherwise healthy hair.

 It still makes me cringe.